China charges two detained Canadians with alleged espionage

 BEIJING, June 19 (Reuters) - Chinese prosecutors said on Friday they have charged two detained Canadians for alleged espionage, in a case that has driven a diplomatic wedge between Ottawa and Beijing.

+China has repeatedly called for the release of Meng, and has warned Canada that it could face consequences for aiding the United States in Meng's case.

-In December, China's foreign ministry said it had ended an investigation into the two, and the case had been turned over to prosecutors.
+In December, the foreign ministry said it had ended an investigation into the two Canadians, and the case had been turned over to prosecutors.
 Kovrig's case is being handled by prosecutors in Beijing, and Spavor's in the northeastern province of Liaoning.

+The charges represent the next step in judicial proceedings against the pair and mean a formal trial can begin.

 Last month, Huawei's Meng, the daughter of the founder of the telecoms giant, lost a legal bid to avoid extradition to the United States to face bank fraud charges, dashing hopes for an end to her house arrest in Vancouver.